Well organised through the first semester

 Zwei Studierende mit Büchern

-To continue your studies, you must re-register semester by semester.
-In particular, you must pay the fees, contributions and charges associated with your studies.
-You will be informed of the exact amount by e-mail at the beginning of the re-registration period.
-Receipt of payment is deemed to be an application for re-registration.
+In order to continue your studies, you must re-register each semester.
+To do this, you must pay the fees and contributions associated with your studies.
+The exact amount, bank details and reason for payment will be sent to your university e-mail address at the beginning of the re-registration period.
+Your payment then counts as an application for re-registration.

-Once payment has been received in full, you will receive an e-mail stating that you have been re-registered and that you can print out your enrolment certificate under E.L.V.I.S..
-You will also need to extend the validity period of your thoska (student identity card) at the validation machines provided.
+Once payment has been received in full, you will receive an e-mail informing you that you have been re-registered and that you can print out your certificate of enrolment in the student portal.
+You must also extend the validity period of your student identity card (thoska) at the validation machines provided for this purpose.

 The fourth step: thinking outside the box